AndriyRyabchenko/modx-similar-resources/README.md

 modx-similar-resources
 ======================

-snippet shows similar resources like articles or news by they tags
+- snippet shows similar resources like articles or news by they tags
+- worked with pdoResources snippet (pdoTools package)

 Usage:
 ```php